Infineon/Firmware-loader/README.md

 **Mode switching in KitProg3**

-The next diagram shows how mode switching happens in KitProg3:
+Push the mode switch button on the kit to rotate among the supported modes.

 ![](.//media/ModeSwitchingDiagram.png)

-If a kit does not support DAPLink mode, this mode will be skipped.
+If a kit does not support DAPLink mode, this mode is skipped.

+In addition, the CY8CKIT-062S2-43012 kit supports a special operating mode that allows for two UART connections, rather than a single UART plus bridging (e.g. USB-I2C or USB-SPI).

+You cannot enter UARTx2 if the kit is in DAPLink mode.
+When the kit is in CMSIS-DAP Bulk or HID mode,  press and hold the mode switch for at least two seconds.
+In this mode the amber LED displays a double-flash pattern.
+To exit, press and hold the mode switch for at least two seconds.
+You return to CMSIS-DAP HID mode.

 ### Notes